jkrumow/actortest/README.md

 or

-How to write an actor framework in under 50 lines of code.
+How to write an actor framework in about 40 lines of code.

 A production-ready implementation can be found here: